dxc-technology/halstack-react/README.md

 ### Example Application

-Contained in the app folder.
+Contained in the `app` folder.

 ```bash
 cd app # from the root folder
 ```

 Install the application dependencies.
-The Assure React CDK dependency is linked to the local lib folder.
-This one must have been built first.
+The Assure React CDK dependency is linked to the local `lib` folder.
+This one must have been previously built.

 ```bash
 npm install